Town Sports International Holdings: COVID-19 Controversy

 On March 16, 2020, all gyms were temporarily closed due to the COVID-19 crisis, and all non-executive staff subsequently terminated.
 Town Sports International continued to charge member dues, resulting in widespread outrage.

 On March 26, Mary Namorato filed suit against Town Sports International, alleging that the company was “defrauding and stealing from gym members” by continuing to charge the chain's approximately 605,000 members.
 The complaint stated that the company had made “it virtually impossible for members to cancel their memberships and has even refused to honor many members’ cancellation requests”.
 Namorato's representative stated that competitors Equinox Group, Planet Fitness and Blink Fitness had automatically suspended membership charges due to the closures."

 On April 3, the Attorneys General of the states of New York, Pennsylvania and the District of Columbia sent a letter to CEO Patrick Walsh demanding he immediately cease charging monthly membership fees.
 Five days later the company consented to freeze memberships across the board, however the return of the fees that had been charged was not addressed.
 An article in Bloomberg revealed that Walsh was considering having the company file for bankruptcy.

 Three weeks later, under pressure from the Attorneys General, the company agreed to issue credits and refunds of fees that had been charged to members.

+In August 2025, a Massachusetts court ordered Walsh to pay nearly $4 million in restitution to former Boston Sports Clubs customers who were charged membership fees in April 2020 when the clubs were closed due to the Covid pandemic.

 Restructuring

 On September 14, 2020, Town Sports International filed for Chapter 11 bankruptcy, which allows for the company to remain open and to reorganize.
 In the filing, the company reported liabilities in the range of $500 million and $1 billion with assets in the same range.
 Most of the liabilities are in the form of back rent.

 On September 16, Bloomberg reported that Town Sports International and its creditors were pursuing a sale of the business.

+On December 28, SGB Media reported TSI subsidiary Empire Holdings and Investments, LLC announced the receipt of a $100 million loan facility in principal from Kennedy Lewis in exchange for 51% common stock.

 As of June 2021, many gyms previously owned by Town Sports International have been transferred to new ownership under the New York Sports Clubs family of brands, including New York Sports Clubs, Philadelphia Sports Clubs, Boston Sports Clubs, and Washington Sports Clubs, along with Around the Clock Fitness and Lucille Roberts.
 Town Sports International itself only lists three subsidiaries as of present: Palm Beach Sports Club, LIV Fitness Clubs, and Christi's Fitness.